kristoferlund/ic-sqlite-react-demo/README.md

 - [Local Internet Computer dev environment](https://internetcomputer.org/docs/current/developer-docs/backend/rust/dev-env)
 - [pnpm](https://pnpm.io/installation)
+- **WASI SDK**: Using SQLite in an ICP canister requires compiling for the WebAssembly System Interface (WASI).
+Follow the setup instructions in the [ic-rusqlite repository](https://github.com/wasm-forge/ic-rusqlite) to install the WASI SDK and configure your development environment.

 Once you have the prerequisites installed, you can clone this repository and run the project.